wavefrontHQ/wavefront-sdk-python/README.md

 ### Option 3: Create a WavefrontClient
 Use `WavefrontClientFactory` to create a `WavefrontClient` instance, which can send data directly to a Wavefront service or send data using a Wavefront Proxy.

 The `WavefrontClientFactory` supports multiple client bindings.
-If more than one client configuration is specified, you can create a `WavefrontMultiClient` to send multiple Wavefront services.
+If more than one client configuration is specified, you can create a `WavefrontMultiClient` instance, which can send data to multiple Wavefront services.
 ### Prerequisites
 * Sending data via Wavefront proxy?
   <br/>Before your application can use a `WavefrontClient` you must [set up and start a Wavefront proxy](https://docs.wavefront.com/proxies_installing.html).